Syno: Structured Synthesis for Neural Operators: Evaluation

 \subsection{Results on Vision Tasks}

 For vision tasks, we search for the fastest operators in each model with less than 1\% accuracy loss, a commonly used threshold.
 We separately target both CPUs and GPUs.

-\textbf{CIFAR-100 results.} \cref{fig:cifar100-perf} shows the best operators we find in terms of inference latency.
-On the CPU (GPU) of our edge device, \sys achieves $2.06\times$ ($1.72\times$) speedup on average (geomean), and up to $3.41\times$ ($2.66\times$) across all workloads, compared to TVM-compiled baselines. \sys performs better on traditional NNs like ResNet-18 due to the discovered novel operators.
-Even for NAS-optimized models such as EfficientNet-V2, \sys can still achieve a performance gain of $1.35\times$ ($1.19\times$).
-We analyze the benefits of our novel discovered operators in detail below.
+\textbf{CIFAR-100 results.} \cref{fig:cifar100-perf} shows the best operators we find in terms of inference latency within the accuracy loss limit.
+On the mobile CPU, the mobile GPU, and A100, respectively, \sys achieves $2.06\times$, $1.72\times$, and $1.47\times$ end-to-end inference speedups over the original models on average (geomean) when compiled with TVM, and $1.37\times$, $1.62\times$, and $1.60\times$ when compiled with TorchInductor. \sys performs better on traditional NNs like ResNet-18 with the discovered novel operators.
+Even for NAS-optimized models such as EfficientNet-V2, \sys can still achieve a performance gain up to $1.35\times$.
+We perform more detailed analysis on the benefits of our newly discovered operators later.

+It is interesting to compare the two compiler backends, TVM and TorchInductor.
+We find that for the FP32 data type we use, TVM cannot make use of the tensor cores (which requires TF32), so it is generally slower than TorchInductor on GPUs.
+However, TVM tunes over a much larger search space and performs code generation for every operator, whereas TorchInductor can only select from several templates and would conservatively fall back to PyTorch ATen kernels for small GPUs or if the few templates are too slow.
+Therefore TorchInductor yields more unstable performance than TVM.
+For instance in \cref{fig:cifar100-perf}, TorchInductor performs poorly on EfficientNet-V2-S when using the mobile CPU.
+Profiling indicates that TorchInductor falls back to use ATen grouped convolution in most cases, which has terrible performance for the many depth-wise convolutions in this model.

 \textbf{ImageNet results.} For every model, we select some discovered operators that have comparable accuracy with the baseline and re-evaluate them on ImageNet.
 We plot the Pareto optimal curves of accuracy vs. inference time in \cref{fig:imagenet-result}.
-Most of our operators exhibit a minor 1\% to 2\% accuracy loss while enabling $1.10\times$ to $4.73\times$ speedups.
+Most of our operators exhibit a minor 1\% to 2\% accuracy loss, while enabling up to $4.73\times$ and $1.94\times$ speedups when compiled with TVM and TorchInductor, respectively.
 If more accuracy loss is acceptable, then going along the Pareto curves further boosts performance.

 We highlight a comparison between our optimized ResNet-34 and the baseline ResNet-18.
 Replacing the standard convolutions with our operators in ResNet-34 results in a model with \emph{both} higher accuracy and better inference time than the ResNet-18 baseline.
 This observation implies a potentially promising direction to extend \sys to accuracy-preserving NN optimization: users can stack more layers and then compress the model with \sys, which might result in better accuracy and lower latency at the same time.